Cameron Peak fire

 The Cameron Peak fire was a wildfire that started near Chambers Lake, Colorado, 25 mi east of Walden and 15 mi southwest of Red Feather Lakes near Cameron Pass on August 13, 2020, and was declared 100% contained on December 2, 2020.
-The fire burnt 208,663 acres (326 sq mi.) through the Arapaho and Roosevelt National Forests in Larimer and Jackson Counties and Rocky Mountain National Park.
+The fire burned 208,663 acres (326 sq mi.) through the Arapaho and Roosevelt National Forests in Larimer and Jackson Counties and Rocky Mountain National Park.
 At its peak, the fire forced the evacuation of over 6,000 residents in Estes Park, Chambers Lake, Rustic, Glacier View Meadows, Red Feather Lakes (and surrounding areas), Masonville, Glen Haven, Spring Canyon, various small communities along Highway 14, Stove Prairie Landing Road, as well as the Colorado State University Mountain Campus and had over 1,000 personnel fighting the fire.
 469 structures were destroyed by the fire, including 220 outbuildings and 42 primary residences.
 The fire became the largest wildfire in Colorado history, surpassing the Pine Gulch Fire, which had set the same mark just seven weeks prior.

 Development

 August

 The Cameron Peak fire was first reported by multiple hikers on August 13, 2020, around 1:48 p.m. in Roosevelt National Forest northwest of the Chambers Lake recreational area.
 The following day, the Colorado Department of Transportation (CDOT) closed Highway 14 from Rustic to Gould in response to fire activity near the highway.
 The fire crossed Highway 14 in a second location and spread rapidly, growing to 10,867 acres on August 16.
 Fueled by hot and dry weather and steep terrain, the fire burned through heavy beetle kill near Barnes Meadow Reservoir.
 The first use of aerial firefighting aircraft occurred the same day, with a DC-10 air tanker being called in for fire retardant drops on the north end of the fire.
-Helicopters began dropping water on the west side of Highway 14 and Long Draw Road the following evening, after winds had started pushing the fire in all directions The first evacuation orders went into effect on the same day, with areas around Chambers Lake and Spencer Heights being the first to leave.
+Helicopters began dropping water on the west side of Highway 14 and Long Draw Road the following evening, after winds had started pushing the fire in all directions.
+The first evacuation orders went into effect on the same day, with areas around Chambers Lake and Spencer Heights being the first to leave.
 The fire grew in all directions over the next several days, with more firefighting crews dispatched to handle containment.
 On August 22, the Highway 14 closure was extended east towards the Kelly Flats campground as the fire grew more towards the southeast.
 Rist Canyon Road was briefly closed due to another wildfire that broke out 3.5 mi west of U.S. Route 287, but was quickly reopened.
 By the end of August, the fire was at 23,022 acres and 5% contained, with crews working west to east along Buckhorn Road and Crown Point Road to the Comanche Peak Wilderness to build fire lines.
 Despite relatively low humidity and hot weather, the fire grew slowly over the last two weeks of August, moving mostly east towards Comanche Peak and Crown Point.